Industry News

 Analysts expect a slowdown in the number of new construction projects in the city.

-Jenga Web managing director Nathan Luesby says developers seeking to meet the rising demand for affordable housing are increasingly getting priced out of market, pushing them to build gated communities away from Nairobi.
+Jenga Web managing director Nathan Luesby says developers seeking to meet the rising demand for affordable housing are increasingly getting priced out of the market, pushing them to build gated communities away from Nairobi.

 “Over the last five years land prices in parts of Nairobi have shot up by a thousand per cent, which is why we are seeing the rise of “super developments” where a developer buys a big chunk of land outside the city and puts a huge number of houses on it,” said Luesby.